Skip to main content

 Each step provides an overview of statistics — current level of completion, time elapsed on the current step, and number of scanned objects.

 All other steps can be cancelled.
-Use the skip button to cancel a step in the future, or cancel to terminate a currently executed one.
+Use the Skip button to cancel a step in the future, or Cancel to terminate the currently running one.
 The step's status will change to cancelled.
 After that, the Import simply goes to the next stage.
 Metadata will still be extracted, but features related to the cancelled step will not be extracted or updated.

-When an error happens, you can click the Error status in the correct import stage, or the check error message button, to see more details.
+When an error happens, you can click the Error status in the relevant import stage, or the Check error message button, to see more details.

 Calendar